awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

-# Service\-Linked Role for Amazon ECS<a name="using-service-linked-roles"></a>
+# Service\-linked role for Amazon ECS<a name="using-service-linked-roles"></a>

-Amazon Elastic Container Service uses a service\-linked role for the permissions it requires to call other AWS services on your behalf\.
-For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.
+Amazon ECS uses a service\-linked role for the permissions the service requires to call other AWS services on your behalf\.
+For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-Prior to the introduction of a service\-linked role for Amazon ECS, you were required to create an IAM role for your Amazon ECS services which granted Amazon ECS the permission it needed\.
-This role is no longer required, however it is available if needed\.
-For more information, see [Legacy IAM Roles for Amazon ECS](ecs-legacy-iam-roles.md)\.

-## Permissions Granted by the Service\-Linked Role<a name="service-linked-role-permissions"></a>
+## Permissions granted by the service\-linked role<a name="service-linked-role-permissions"></a>

-Amazon ECS uses the service\-linked role named **AWSServiceRoleForECS** to enable Amazon ECS to call AWS APIs on your behalf\.
+Amazon ECS uses the service\-linked role named `AWSServiceRoleForECS` to enable Amazon ECS to call AWS APIs on your behalf\.

-The **AWSServiceRoleForECS** service\-linked role trusts the `ecs.amazonaws.com` service principal to assume the role\.
+The `AWSServiceRoleForECS` service\-linked role trusts the `ecs.amazonaws.com` service principal to assume the role\.

 The role permissions policy allows Amazon ECS to complete the following actions on resources\.